 All of our school is accessible to children with a physical disability and we have wheel chair access where necessary.

 We have a designated toilet with changing facilities.

-We ensure that we provide any extra equipment for any child with SEND as recommended by external agencies to support their development.
+We ensure that we provide any extra equipment for any child with SEN/SEND as recommended by an external agency.